slaeryan/slaeryan.github.io/posts/midnighttrain.md

 What happens in Thread Injection is that a thread is created in the remote process to run our malcode.

-Though this remains one of the most popular, easy to implement and stable forms of code injection, this actually has some disadvantages from an OPSEC perspective.
+Though this remains one of the most popular, easy to implement and stable forms of code injection, this has some disadvantages from an OPSEC perspective.
 With tools, such as [Get-InjectedThread](https://gist.github.com/jaredcatkinson/23905d34537ce4b5b1818c3e6405c1d2) it is quite easy to detect an injected thread in a remote process by spotting missing `MEM_IMAGE` flags for the memory of the thread start address.

 Anyway, this is something that [@xpn(Adam Chester)](https://blog.xpnsec.com/undersanding-and-evading-get-injectedthread/) will do a far better job of explaining than me!